Band of Gold (TV series)

 Band of Gold is a British television crime drama series, written and created by Kay Mellor, first broadcast on ITV on 12 March 1995.
-Produced by Granada Television, the series revolves around the lives of a group of prostitutes who live and work in Bradford's red-light district.
-Principal actresses in the series include Geraldine James, Cathy Tyson, Barbara Dickson, and Samantha Morton.
+It was produced by Granada Television and revolves around the lives of prostitutes working in Bradford's red-light district.
+Principal actresses include Geraldine James, Cathy Tyson, Barbara Dickson, and Samantha Morton.
 Three series of Band of Gold were produced (the third under the moniker of Gold, with only a small number of characters from the first two series), with the final episode broadcast on 1 December 1997.

 Each series was released on VHS after its broadcast, followed by DVD reissues under the Cinema Club brand in July 2004.
-The complete series was released on DVD by Network on 6 February 2006, and was reissued on 22 May 2009.
-Prolific tie-in specialist John Burke novelised the first series' teleplays in Band of Gold: Ring of Lies (15 February 1996); and the second series' teleplays in Band of Gold: Chain of Power (9 May 1996); the publisher was Headline Books.
-A behind-the-scenes book, Gold: The Making of Band of Gold, written by Anthony Hayward, was published on 2 September 1997, to tie in with the broadcast of the third and final series.
+The complete series was released on DVD by Network in 2006, and reissued in 2009.
+Prolific tie-in specialist John Burke novelised the first series' teleplays in Band of Gold: Ring of Lies (15 February 1996) and the second in Band of Gold: Chain of Power (9 May 1996); the publisher was Headline Books.
+A behind-the-scenes book, Gold: The Making of Band of Gold, written by Anthony Hayward, was published on 2 September 1997, to tie in with the broadcast of the final series.